posit-conf-2024/dev-ops/README.md

 Please note that this course is not prescriptive around Dev-Ops tools which are constantly growing and changing.
 Given that, the exact tools that will be used in this course (e.g. Jenkins, Azure Devops, etc) are subject to change.

 Course examples will be provided in both R and Python.
-Participants are encouraged to see the programming language of their choice.
+In addition, some sections and exercises will utilize bash scripting, YAML, and the command line.
+Participants are encouraged to use the programming language of their choice.

 ## Audience